Pernell McPhee

-Pernell McPhee (born December 17, 1988) is an American football outside linebacker who is a free agent.
-He was drafted by the Ravens in the fifth round of the 2011 NFL Draft out of Mississippi State.
-He has also played for the Chicago Bears and Washington Redskins.
+Pernell McPhee (born December 17, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He is currently an assistant coach at the University of Michigan.
+He played college football for the Mississippi State Bulldogs and was selected by the Baltimore Ravens in the fifth round of the 2011 NFL draft.
+He has also played in the NFL for the Chicago Bears and Washington Redskins.

-Early years
+Early life

 Pernell attended Pahokee High School, where he was teammates with Dwight Bentley and Janoris Jenkins.
 McPhee only played one year of high school football and started on both sides of the ball, playing offensive tackle and defensive end.
 He registered 75 total tackles, including 35 tackles for loss and 19 quarterback sacks to go along with 12 forced fumbles as a senior.
 He helped lead Pahokee to a 14–0 record that included a 25–11 win over John Brantley's Ocala Trinity Catholic for the 2006 FHSAA Class 2B State Championship.
 McPhee was named all-state following that season.
 In addition to his exploits on the football field, he was also a two-year starter in basketball.
 He originally signed with the University of Southern Mississippi out of high school before going the community college route.

 College career

-Itawamaba Community College

 Spent the first two years of his college career at Itawamba Community College in Fulton, Mississippi where he was named an NJCAA All-American as a sophomore, a season in which he led the nation with 13.5 sacks.
 During his career at ICC, he tallied 124 tackles (92 solo), 32.5 sacks, 73.5 TFL, 47 QB pressures, and 4 FFs in 18 games.
 In 2019, McPhee was selected to the ICC Athletic Hall of Fame.

-Mississippi State University

-After completing his two years at ICC he transferred to Mississippi State.
+After completing his two years at ICC he transferred to Mississippi State University.
 He was named to the coaches All-SEC first-team as a senior in 2010 and was named first-team All-SEC as a junior in 2009.
 He served as a team captain in 2010.
-During his MSU career he started all 25 of the games in which he appeared and totaled 91 tackles (46 solo), 7 sacks, 22 TFL, 20 QB pressures, 2 FFs, and 4 pass breakups.
+During his Bulldogs career, he started all 25 of the games in which he appeared and totaled 91 tackles (46 solo), 7 sacks, 22 TFL, 20 QB pressures, 2 FFs, and 4 pass breakups.
 In 2009, he was twice named the SEC Defensive Lineman of the week.